Endometriosis

 Hormone treatments

-• progestogens, which you can take as tablets, have as an injection every three months or in an intrauterine system (coil)
+• Progestogens.
+You can take these as tablets, as an injection every three months or in an intrauterine system (coil)

-• gonadotrophin-releasing hormone (GnRH) agonists, which you have as injections, an implant, or a nasal spray
+• Gonadotrophin-releasing hormone (GnRH) agonists.
+You can have these as injections, an implant, or a nasal spray.

-Each of these treatments has different side-effects.
+Each of these treatments has its own side-effects.
 Your doctor can explain these and discuss which treatment will suit you best.

 Surgery

-It’s possible to have areas of endometriosis removed with surgery.
-If endometriosis is affecting your fertility, this can help to improve your chance of getting pregnant and can also reduce pain.
-You have surgery for endometriosis under a general anaesthetic so you’ll be asleep.
+It’s possible to have areas of endometriosis treated or removed with surgery.
+If endometriosis affects your fertility, this can help to improve your chance of getting pregnant and can also reduce pain.
+You have endometriosis surgery under general anaesthesia so you’ll be asleep.
 Endometriosis can come back after surgery, so you may need to have surgery again in the future.

 Laparoscopy (keyhole surgery)

 You may have a laparoscopy – a type of keyhole surgery to treat endometriosis.
-Your gynaecologist will look inside your tummy (abdomen) by making a small cut and putting in a narrow tube with an eyepiece (laparoscope).
-Through the laparoscope, they can see and remove or destroy patches of endometriosis.
+Your gynaecologist will make a small cut and put in a narrow tube with an eyepiece (laparoscope) to look inside your tummy (abdomen).
+They may be able to see and remove or destroy patches of endometriosis.

 Laparotomy (open surgery)